donkirkby/chess-kit/docs/journal/index.md

 was fiddly.
 This just predicts which piece type your partner will move.
 As in Adrenaline Chess, it's interesting when the penalty can sometimes be an advantage.

+### Apr 2025 - Simpler 960
+Came up with a simpler method for generating Chess 960 positions, and improved the player aid cards.

+### Jun 2025 - Improved Telepathy
+Switched from writing down predictions to predicting with cards, much less fiddly.
+Lose face up card after losing half your pieces.

+### Oct 2025 - Secret Chesswords
+This went through several variations.
+The mechanic of using word clues to hint at your partner's move was fun from the start, but it took a while to find an interesting win condition.

+### Feb 2026 - Letter Planks
+Print planks to make the setup of Secret Chesswords much faster.
+Still trying to find a win condition, I tried making words with the letters where the captures took place, but surviving long enough to capture a king felt right.
+Swap card decks halfway through the game.

+### Apr 2026 - Solitaire
+A game that seemed to fall out of the cards, after I came up with the goal: every card must attack and be attacked.
+The biggest change after the initial idea was to use the checkers cards as empty spaces in a 6x6 layout.
+That actually prompted me to change them from checkers cards to empty space cards, and stop using them in the one game that treated them as checkers cards.

+I liked the design of the checkers cards, but sometimes you have to kill your darlings.
+The empty square cards are also kind of fun, I like the diagonal arrangement of the symbols.

+I replaced Cooperative Chess with Secret Chesswords and added Solitaire, so I had thirteen games in total.
+Since Synchronous Chess and Two-Move Chess are somewhat similar, I dropped Synchronous Chess to reach my target of twelve games.
+Is the project finished?
+I still like the idea of Chess Mazes.
+Maybe I'll write software to play these games or try to find a publisher.